Key Concepts & Architecture¶

 Query execution is performed in the processing layer.
 Snowflake processes queries using “virtual warehouses”.
 Each virtual warehouse is an MPP compute cluster composed of multiple compute nodes allocated by Snowflake from a cloud provider.

 Each virtual warehouse is an independent compute cluster that does not share compute resources with other virtual warehouses.
 As a result, each virtual warehouse has no impact on the performance of other virtual warehouses.

 For more information, see Virtual Warehouses.

 The cloud services layer is a collection of services that coordinate activities across Snowflake.
 These services tie together all of the different components of Snowflake in order to process user requests, from login to query dispatch.
-The cloud services layer also runs on compute instances provisioned by Snowflake from Amazon EC2.
+The cloud services layer also runs on compute instances provisioned by Snowflake from the cloud provider.

 Among the services in this layer:

 - Infrastructure management

 Snowflake supports multiple ways of connecting to the service: